TFWireless Inc

 TFWireless will be a vendor of optical SATCOM modems and a licensor of the PHY layer IP, including patented designs for FEC encoders, decoders, and related baseband blocks of a communication system.

-How The 'FutureG' Modem Works
+How the Optical Modem Works

 The modems function at leading-edge RF frequencies (Ka-band) and optical 1550nm band wavelengths.
 The modem designs provide SWaP-C savings opportunities through modular, scalable, miniaturized ASIC/FPGA solutions.
 The ‘FutureG’ optical modem will be reconfigurable with up to three selectable waveforms.